aczietlow/bookworm/README.md

-# Add to Bookshef
+# Bookworm

-Building out an API to fetch the data about books that get suggested to me to read.
+A TUI app to quickly search for books and add them to my "to read" list

 Ultimate goal is send a title of a book to the api, and have it add it to my website.
 But that will require setting up microformats.